-Amortization and depreciation expense was \$64.4 million for the year ended December 31, 2021, compared to \$43.0 million and \$2.6 million for the Successor period from February 10, 2020 to December 31, 2020 and the Predecessor period from January 1, 2020 to February 9, 2020, respectively.
-The increase in amortization and depreciation was due primarily to amortization on the real property interests acquired during the twelve months subsequent to December 31, 2020.
+Amortization and depreciation expense was \$79.3 million and \$64.4 million for the years ended December 31, 2022 and 2021, respectively.
+The increase in amortization and depreciation was due primarily to amortization on the real property interests acquired during the twelve months subsequent to December 31, 2021.